striezel/corona/readme.md

   file, basically the reverse of the `csv` operation
 * `collect`: collecting case numbers from APIs or other sources and create a SQLite database to store the data
+* `info`: showing the latest case numbers for a given country

 The mode is passed as the first command line argument to the application.
 Only one mode of operation can be active during the application invocation.